Heatdh/MIUG-Proj/README.md

 pip install -r requirements.txt
 ```
 # Note
-You can use anaconda if you prefer using a gui to install the pacakges but we don't recommend that as using command line and pip package manager will be probably more needed in your future projects
+You can use anaconda [anaconda ](https://www.anaconda.com/) if you prefer using a gui to install the pacakges but we don't recommend that as using command line and pip package manager will be probably more needed in your future projects